snakemake/snakemake/docs/executor_tutorial/google_lifesciences.rst

     gcloud beta lifesciences operations list

-Take not of those last three lines to describe and list operations - this is how you get complete error and output logs for the run, which we will demonstrate using later.
+Take note of those last three lines to describe and list operations - this is how you get complete error and output logs for the run, which we will demonstrate using later.